asaadsaad/CS472-Final-Project-Nov-2024/README.md

 * A policy consists of a title, description, owner, date, and category (General, Food, Library, Meditation, Education, Visa & Travel, Students Lounge.. etc).
 * A policy can be up-voted by users, once per policy.
 Guests cannot up-vote.
 * Policies are sorted by vote in descending order.
-* For the protected actions (Add policy, Up-Vote, Down-Vote), implement a middleware at the server to verify the user registration state.
+* For the protected actions (Add policy, Up-Vote), implement a middleware at the server to verify the user registration state.

 ## Frontend (React) Technical Requirements
 * Create a well-structured component hierarchy.